Toghrul000/HydraPIR/README.md

 ## Basic Scheme (kpir)

-This scheme implements a basic PIR protocol with non-private updates.
+This scheme implements a PIR protocol with non-private updates.
 It requires 2 servers to operate.

 ### Available Commands